Explainer: Does the impeachment probe violate Trump's civil rights?

 Some of the protections requested by the White House were given to former presidents Bill Clinton and Richard Nixon.

-For example, the House allowed Nixon’s defense lawyers to respond to evidence and testimony during his impeachment inquiry.
+For example, the House allowed Nixon’s defence lawyers to respond to evidence and testimony during his impeachment inquiry.
 Nixon resigned from office in 1974 before being impeached.

 Twenty-five years later, Clinton was afforded similar protections.
 Clinton was impeached by the House but not convicted by the Senate.